 Another component is our content curation.
 As more and more projects join the community, you will find more examples and applications of third-party data’s potential for international development.

-Through the Partnership, you have access to a trove of data documentation, code snippets, collaboration tools and compute resources, all designed to help you get started on your project more quickly and effectively.
+access to a trove of data documentation, code snippets, collaboration tools and compute resources, all designed to help you get started on your project more quickly and effectively.

 We are not reinventing the wheel; inspired by the literate programming paradigm, the documentation offers a centralized place for references and examples as well as details about the datasets, such as how to access the data (Getting Access), terms and conditions of the master data license, Summary and Examples.